List of Courses

-This course examines the domestic and global contexts of diversity, the impact of ethnicity, race, gender, ability/disability, socio-economic class and sexual orientation on our lives.
-Students will develop self-awareness regarding their own feelings, assumptions and behaviors in relation to others different from themselves, and will explore how these impact their personal values, belief system and interactions with others.
-Same course as EDU 230; students may not receive credit for both courses.
-Prerequisite: English and Reading placement must be at college level.
+This course engages the students in an examination of diversity in domestic and global contexts.
+Primarily, we will explore the impact of ethnicity, race, gender, ability/disability, socio-economic class, and sexual orientation on our lives.
+Students will develop self-awareness regarding their own feelings, assumptions, and behaviors in relation to others different from themselves and how these impact their personal values and belief systems.

 HUM 257 Crisis Intervention Counseling (3 credits)

 This course is intended as an introduction to crisis intervention theories, models, and specific interventional therapeutic techniques.
 The course focuses on intervention, theories, and concepts in situational and developmental crises and is designed to assist students to acquire basic helping skills in crisis intervention counseling.
-Prerequisite: HUM 162, 165, 260, or 268, or Permission of Instructor; PSY 103 is recommended.
+Prerequisite: HUM 162, HUM 165, HUM 260, or ASA 268, or permission of instructor; PSY 103 is recommended.

 HUM 260 Social Work Interviewing and Counseling (3 credits)

 This course addresses the functions, roles, and techniques essential for effective social work/ human services work.
 It encompasses social work values, knowledge and skills in the interviewing and the counseling relationship.
 Prerequisite: HUM 150 or permission of instructor.